-- Compact size for placement anywhere - Convenience of Plug & Play installation - Fully 802.11g compatible - 802.11n compliant - Powered by the USB port; no external power source required - USB 2.0 standard - You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - Position the DWA-121 almost anywhere in your workspace to achieve the best reception possible - Supports Infrastructure networks via an access point - User-friendly configuration and diagnostic utilities
+- Compact size for placement anywhere - Convenience of Plug & Play installation - Fully 802.11g compatible - Draft 802.11n compliant - Powered by the USB port; no external power source required - USB 2.0 standard - You can securely connect to a wireless network using WPA/WPA2 (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available.
+You may also use 802.1x for wireless authentication. - Position the DWA-131 almost anywhere in your workspace to achieve the best reception possible - Supports Infrastructure networks via an access point - User-friendly configuration and diagnostic utilities